-But the progresses made were not only made on the end-user's side.
+But the progress made was not only made on the end-user's side.
 Let’s not forget that there are major ongoing and future changes in digital health, when it concerns healthcare providers, such as doctors, nurses or physicians overall.
-Some claim that technology might substitute drastically the job of, for example, doctors.
+Some claim that technology might substitute drastically for the job of, for example, doctors.

 However, in what concerns my work as a UI/UX designer, I do think technology will replace the repetitive work and leave the true creative, problem-solving and empathetic work for the healthcare providers.
 That’s what they're truly best at.